Andrettin/Wyrmsun/readme.txt

 - Dwarven Axefighters are now slightly cheaper to train.
 - Germanic Eralas, Teuton Kriegers and Goblin Spearmen are now slightly faster to train.
 - Improvements to the heading calculation of units when attacking, building and repairing.
+- Added a raft, which units can use to travel through bodies of water.

 -----------------------------------------------------------------------
 - 1.2.2